If you’re trying to find ways to introduce more protein into your daily diet, these high-protein recipes can help you do it.

 26. Clam Chowder

-Trust me; you’ll crave this New England clam chowder at least once or twice a week after you try it.
+Trust me, you’ll crave this New England clam chowder too.

 Lentil muffins may not sound super appetizing at first, but honestly, you can’t even taste the lentils beneath the banana, honey, chocolate chips, vanilla, and cocoa powder.

 These taste like any other fluffy, delicious chocolate muffins you’ll try, but thanks to the lentils, they have a lot more protein than most.

 Some folks seem surprised when I present lasagna as a high-protein recipe.
 But with all the meat and cheese, it’s absolutely packed.